 5.Allow it to boil for 2 more minutes and transfer to the serving bowl sprinkle chopped coriander leaves and serve hot with any tiffen like Idly Dosa uthappam etc….

-Aromatic, succulent and spicy Therakkal is a side dish which can be served for Idly, Dosa, Appam or on bread.
+Aromatic, and succulent Therakkal is a side dish which can be served for Idly, Dosa, Appam or on bread.
 Juicy tomatoes, ground shallots and garlic gives a fantastic aroma while cooking.
-This flavourful dish can be stored for up to 3 days and would still manage to stay fresh.
-It can be easily packed for travel.
-Preparation is quite simple and it can be prepared with simple ingredients.
-Therakkal means Therakkuthal in Tamil “To sauté” in English.
+This flavourful dish can be stored for up to 5 days and would still manage to stay fresh.
+This is the reason, It can be easily packed for travel.
+Preparation is quite simple and it can be prepared with simple ingredients from our kitchen.
+Therakkal means Therakkuthal in Tamil “To sauté” in English by not adding additional water to cook.
 Onion, garlic and tomato are sautéed to get this mouth watering Therakkal.

 Fennel seeds-1 1/2 tsp

 Cumin seeds-1 tsp